Blueprint – Layout of Construction Drawings

 Construction or Working Drawings

 The term “construction drawing” is generic in that it includes all the drawings needed by the various tradespeople to complete a building project.
-These drawings are prepared by the architect, engineer, and other specialists depending on the complexity of the project. are technical directions in graphic form, showing the size, quantity, location, and relationships of the building's components.
+These drawings are prepared by the architect, engineer, and other specialists depending on the complexity of the project.
+Construction drawings are technical directions in graphic form, showing the size, quantity, location, and relationships of the building’s components.

 In construction drawings as much information as possible is presented graphically, or by means of pictures.
 Most construction drawings consist of orthographic views.
 General drawings consist of plans and elevations drawn at a relatively small scale.
 Detail drawings (discussed later in this chapter) consist of sections and details drawn at a relatively large scale.
 A plan view is a view of an object or area as it would appear if projected onto a horizontal plane passed through or held above the object area.
 The most common construction plans are plot plans (also called site plans), foundation plans, floor plans, and framing plans.
 A plot plan shows the contours, boundaries, roads, utilities, trees, structures, and other significant physical features on their sites.
 The locations of the proposed structures are indicated by appropriate outlines or floor plans.
 As an example, a plot may locate the corners of a proposed structure at a given distance from a reference or base line.
 Since the reference or base line can be located at the site, the plot plan provides essential data for those who will lay out the building lines.
 The plot can also have contour lines that show the elevations of existing and proposed earth surfaces and provide essential data for the graders and excavators.